LDAWG-a11y/a11yWebApp/README.md

 - Your job title (Optional but strongly recommended you do provide it)
 - Your organisation (Optional but strongly recommended you do provide it)
 - A short bio, just tell us a bit about your experience and help users get to know you a little
-- A profile picture (ideally this will be square 192 * 192px)
+- A profile picture (optional and ideally this would be square 192 * 192px)
 - Optional contact methods are:
   - Your Twitter handle
   - Your LinkedIn